Slither (The Secret Circle): Plot

-Meanwhile, Dawn (Natasha Henstridge) and Charles (Gale Harold) are meeting at Charles' boat to perform a spell.
+Dawn (Natasha Henstridge) and Charles (Gale Harold) are meeting at Charles' boat to perform a spell.
 They use the crystal they already have in their possession to locate the other five.
 They need six crystals so they'll be able to get their power back.
 The crystal though is not powerful enough and they can't complete the spell.
 Dawn blames Charles for that and she leaves saying that she shouldn't have trusted him.

 Back in the shelter, the members of the circle realize that they don't know what to do with Melissa and Cassie leaves to call for help.
 She is going back home and tells Jane that she knows she is a witch and that they need her help.
 Jane goes with her and she manages to control the demon with her crystal so they can have time to prepare the spell to kill it.
 The moment Jane is ready to take the demon out of Melissa and kill it, she realizes that it's not in her anymore.
 She uses the crystal to find out that the demon got into Nick.
 Nick runs away and Jane with the rest of the Circle's members kill the demons that are in the suitcase.

 Possessed Nick, after leaving the shelter, goes to the Boathouse and meets Dawn.
 He tells her that he is not Nick but the demon she summoned sixteen years ago, Abaddon, and he wants what he came for back then, the Circle and its power.
 Dawn manages to call Charles from her cell phone for help while she is getting Abaddon away from the Boathouse.
 Charles manages to knock Abaddon down and Dawn convinces Charles that the only way to kill him is by drοwning him.
 Charles, in his attempt to drown the demon, he kills Nick too, something that devastates him.